techprober/cloud-estate/README.md

 ## Introduction

-CopyRight 2021-2024 TechProber.
+CopyRight 2021-2024 @techprober.
 All rights reserved.

 This repo serves to provide the end-users a way to better speed up their cloud automation process.
 Feel free to contribute.